Nigerian Rent Affordability Checker 2026 — Can You Afford That Apartment? | TurnetFinance

 Always negotiate — landlords expect it

-In most Nigerian cities, advertised rent is a starting point.
-Offer 10–15% less and commit to paying 1 year upfront.
-Landlords frequently accept rather than risk vacancy months.
+Advertised rent in Nigeria is almost always a starting point.
+Offer 10–15% less and commit to 1 year upfront cash.
+Most landlords accept rather than risk months of vacancy.

 📋

 Agency fee, legal fee, caution fee, service charge, and key money are all real costs in Lagos and Abuja.
-Never pay anything without a written receipt and tenancy agreement.
+Never pay without a written receipt and a signed tenancy agreement with all fees itemised.

 📐